raminmh/liquid_time_constant_networks/README.md

 | BPTT length | 32 | Backpropagation through time length in time-steps |
 | ODE solver sreps | 1/6 | relative to input sampling period |
 | Validation evaluation interval | 1 | Interval of training epochs when the metrics on the validation are evaluated  |

+# Trajectory Length Analysis

+Run the ```main.m``` file to get trajectory length results for the desired setting tuneable in the code.